denten-books/plain-text/1-chapter.md

 the digital word exists in a simulated environment physically apart from the underlying material substratum.

-The immateriality of of digital media entails real-world effects: the costs of replication plummet, for example.
+The immateriality of digital media entails real-world effects: the costs of replication plummet, for example.
 As a private individual, I am able to make thousands if not millions of copies of a text without spending so much as a dime.
 Hyper-reproducibility of the sort was unthinkable for most of the